I am going to school for art education so that I can teach high school art. I want to inspire young people to be the best that they can be.

 So, before we go anywhere else, I have to explain what process color is.
-Usually, process color is in 4 stages, making it a 4 color process.
+Usually, process color is in four stages, making it a four-color process.
 This process uses the same basic colors as a color printer.
-When an artist uses process color they use yellow, magenta, cyan and black, in that order.
+When an artist uses process color they use yellow, magenta, cyan, and black, in that order.
 These colors are the CMYK colors, just in a different order (cyan, magenta, yellow, black).

-Whether printing, cross hatching, drawing, painting or anything, yellow always comes first.
-Yellow is put down (or left, depending on the process) wherever the piece is going to have yellow, red, orange, green or black (if black isn't going to be used at the end.
-Often times artists will only use yellow, magenta and cyan layering all 3 to create black instead of relying on the black ink).
+Oftentimes, artists will only use yellow, magenta, and cyan, layering all three to create black instead of relying on the black ink.
 Pause.
-You may be wondering about why you need yellow to make red.
-The answer is this: magenta is not red.
+You may be wondering why you need yellow to make red.
+The answer is this: Magenta is not red.
 To get a firetruck sort of red, there needs to be 100 percent yellow and 100 percent magenta to make a bright, perfect red.
 That said, let's talk more about magenta.

 Ways to Use Process Color

-When I made my 6 monoprints I used a piece of plexiglass.
-I had my design and I drew it with a sharpie on the back of my plexiglass.
-Then, I rolled the ink onto the other side and used q-tips, cardboard pieces, my fingers, paper towel or anything I could find to wipe the ink away where it needed to be gone.
+When I made my six monoprints, I used a piece of plexiglass.
+I had my design, and I drew it with a sharpie on the back of my plexiglass.
+Then, I rolled the ink onto the other side and used q-tips, cardboard pieces, my fingers, paper towels, or anything I could find to wipe the ink away where it needed to be gone.

 I started with the yellow ink.
 Having a plan for color is very important when monoprinting in process color.
 That is because if you don't wipe away color in the right places or you don't wipe off enough or maybe you wipe too much the piece could get ruined, or at least end up slightly differently than you may have expected.